Configure proxy settings for Azure Local, version 23H2

 WinInet proxy bypass list string considerations

-When configuring the WinInet proxy bypass list, keep the following points in mind:
+proxy bypass list, keep the following points in mind:

-• Parameters must be separated with comma , or semicolon ;.
+- Parameters must be separated with comma

-• CIDR notation to bypass subnets isn't supported.
+. - CIDR notation to bypass subnets isn't supported.

-• Proxy name must be specified with http:// and the port.
-For example, http://192.168.1.250:8080.
+for domain names. - Proxy name must be specified with

-• The use of <local> strings isn't supported in the proxy bypass list.
+strings isn't supported in the proxy bypass list.

 View and remove WinInet proxy configuration

-• To view or verify current WinInet proxy configuration, at the command prompt, type:
+To view or verify current

 Configure proxy settings for WinHTTP

-You must configure the WinHTTP proxy settings before you Register the servers with Azure Arc.
+proxy settings before you Register the machines with Azure Arc.

-To configure the WinHTTP proxy for Azure Stack HCI updates and cloud witness, run the following PowerShell command as administrator on each server in the cluster:
+proxy for Azure Local updates and cloud witness, run the following PowerShell command as administrator on each machine in the system:

 Set-winhttpproxy -proxyserver http://<Proxy_Server_Address:Proxy_Port> -BypassList <URLs to bypass>